 The right thing to do is usually the thing that takes the most courage.

-When you pluck up yours, give me a call
+When you pluck up yours, book a session with me online.

 Ps – Did you know that DYB stands for “Do Your Best”?
 Me neither until today.